TUDelft-MUDE/book/book/numerical_methods_for_PDEs/advection_equation.md

 for any advection-type equation.

 This instability is related to the fact that the influence of the disturbance only comes from upstream and not from downstream.
 This is a specific feature for hyperbolic problems.
+(By contrast, parabolic and elliptic problems do not have a preference of direction.)
 More specifically, assuming that the propagation velocity is positive, $u>0$, the solution $c_m$ at $x_m$ should only be affected by $c_{m-1}$ at $x_{m-1}$ (upstream) and not by the solution downstream, that is, $c_{m+1}$.
 However, since this does occur with scheme {eq}`ftcs3`, it inevitably leads to unlimited growth.